Give2Peer/g2p-client-android/README.md

 A version for the beta community.

-- Add a new Item offline, upload later.
+- [ ] Add a new Item offline, upload later.
-- Feature suite in Gherkin.
+- [ ] Feature suite in Gherkin.

 0.2.0
 -----

-- Locally cache item thumbnail images.
+- [ ] Locally cache item thumbnail images.
-- Register automatically when available.
+- [ ] Register automatically when available.
-- Delete items submitted by self.
+- [ ] Delete items submitted by self.
-- Propose deletion of items submitted by someone else.

 CHANGELOG